elastic/connectors/docs/reference/zoom.md

 - `eieiUJRsiH543P5NbYadavczjkqgdRTw`

+#### `Recording Age Limit (Months)`  (required)

+Set the maximum age (in months) for retaining recordings.
+This configuration parameter allows you to define a time limit, measured in months, for which recordings will be indexed.

 #### `Fetch past meeting details`

 Retrieve more information about previous meetings, including their details and participants.
 Default value is `False`.
 Enable this option to fetch past meeting details.
 This setting can increase sync time.